fredrikburmester/Soundcheck/README.md

 ### Backend
 The backend is REST API build with flask and sockets.io for websockets.
 Communication will be Peer->Server->Peer.

+This game requires a connection to the Spotify API.
+We have therefore created an application in the Spotify developer console which gives us a private client_id and secret that we can use to get information from the API.

+When a user enters our site they will be required to log in to their Spotify account from a link on our website.
+From this request a token is given, unique to the user, that the client can use to get information about the current user from the Spotify API.

 ### Frontend
 The frontend is built with Vue.